PLEASE take NOTE Bottom page is a request form for additional information.

 protection on every night.

-Now Carol is a good mother that was facing a very difficult situation.
+Now Carol is a good mother that was facing a complicated and difficult situation.

 Life would be a lot simpler for parents/Caregivers if kids came with operating manuals.
-However, all though there have been many books written about raising kids there is NOT one stands out with the book of time to be the go book for definitive answers on how one should handle every situation that would come up in raising a child.
+However, there have been many books written about raising kids; NOT one stands out with the book you could go to get definitive answers on how one should handle every situation that would come up in raising a child.

 Raising kids is much as an art as well a science.
-Kids are very unique and what method works for one child may not work for another child.
-Even twins have unique personalities although biologically the same.
+Kids are unique, and what method works for one child may not work for another child.
+Even twins have unique personalities, although biologically the same.

-Here is post from our Star Dray Bedwetting Group from Charity W which I believe has the proper perspective on raising kids.
+Here is a post from our Star Dray Bedwetting Group from Charity W, which I believe has the proper perspective on raising kids.